 CNS is proud to once again hold our High Holy Day food drive to support Neighborhood House.
 Please bring your donations to the collection bins located in the front turn around.
-Collection will continue through Yom Kippur.
+The collection will continue through 12pm on Sunday, September 27.

 Please note: during the week, only drop off between the times of 9:30am and 2:30pm, or after 4:30pm, as not to interfere with Foundation School drop-off and pick-up.
 This is very important for the safety of the teachers and kids.
 Thanks for your help!